Yandex Cloud

 Jaeger is an open-source distributed tracing platform.
 Jaeger enables you to monitor request status and debug distributed microservice application systems after faults.

-Jaeger is able to use the following types of data storage:
+Jaeger uses the following types of data storage:

 • Yandex Managed Service for YDB when installed from Yandex Cloud Marketplace.